 Introductory kayak paddling instructions and a safety talk are provided by a trained guide prior to launching the kayaks.
 All necessary paddling equipment is provided to you.

 Our tours meet at different locations.
-Specific meeting locations and maps will be provided once you’ve purchased your tickets online or over the phone.
-Your Booking Confirmation email will contain hot links for Google Maps and Apple Maps, so you can use a smart phone to navigate to the launch spot.
+Specific meeting locations and maps are provided once you’ve purchased your tickets online or over the phone.
+Your Booking Confirmation email contains hot links for Google Maps and Apple Maps, so you can use a smart phone to navigate to the launch spot.
 You can also print directions from your Booking Confirmation email or your tour’s description page.

-Tickets are refundable/reschedulable up to 24-hours before the tour.
+Tickets are refundable or can be rescheduled up to 24 hours before the tour.
 We plan for the number of guides and boats needed based on advance reservations and may turn away people if the tour fills up.
 Please do not sign up members of your party if you do not think that they will attend.
 We may cancel tours at our discretion with no charge to you in the event of bad weather or other circumstances.

 You should bring a strap for any glasses, sunscreen, bug repellent, waterproof or disposable camera in a zip lock bag, a sack lunch or snacks, and plenty of liquids to drink such as bottled water.
 There is room for a soft-sided or small 6-pack type cooler in your kayak.
 Be sure to bring any personal emergency medications, e.g. for allergies, that you may require.
 Leave valuables that you do not want to risk dropping into the water locked up in your car or at home.
 You can lock your car keys in our truck to keep them dry while you paddle.